In today’s crowded online marketplace, there’s even less tolerance for sloppy, low-quality websites than there used to be.

 22. Strong brand identity

-Follow these brands by taking the time to figure out the identity and personality that your website needs to reflect.
+Take the time to define the identity and personality your website should express—then build everything to support it.